Mexico earthquake causes ‘tsunami’ in Death Valley cave

 The powerful earthquake that shook Mexico on Monday was also felt in the western United States, causing a ‘tsunami’ to strike a cave in the middle of the Death Valley desert, the National Park Service said.
 Americans (NPS).

-Waves reaching 1m20 swept through the cave called “Devils Hole” – literally the devil’s hole – 22 minutes after Monday’s earthquake, all captured on video, said the NPS in a press release dated Wednesday.
+Waves reaching 1m20 swept through the cave called “Devils Hole” – literally the devil’s hole – 22 minutes following Monday’s earthquake, all captured on video, said the NPS in a press release dated Wednesday.

 The seismic energy traveled 2400 kilometers through the earth’s crust to the water-filled limestone cave in Nevada.